Garden West

 Garden West is a residential neighbourhood in Karachi, Sindh, Pakistan, situated to the west of the Karachi Zoo.
 It is among the city's oldest settlements and has been recognised as a high tax-contributing locality.
 The residential area extends from the southwest to the northeast, positioned between the Lyari River and Nishtar Road.

-The several ethnic groups residing in Saddar Town include the Muhajirs, Punjabis, Christians, Sindhis, Kashmiris, Seraikis, Pakhtuns, Balochs, Memons, Bohras and Ismailis.
+The several ethnic groups residing in Saddar Town include the Muhajirs, Sindhis, Punjabis, Kashmiris, Seraikis, Pakhtuns, Balochs, Memons, Bohras and Ismailis.